 How to get to Negombo

-Negombo is well connected with the rest of places to visit in Sri Lanka, and it’s the closest city to the international airport, also sometimes known as the Bandaranaik Airport.
+Negombo is well connected with the rest of the country and it’s the closest city to the international airport, also sometimes known as the Bandaranaik Airport.
 A tuc tuc ride from the airport to the centre of town shouldn’t cost more than 1000 Rupees, for a ride of around 20 to 30 minutes.
 If you’d rather book a private hotel transfer, you can always try this one.

 Alternatively, you can opt for a bus.
 You can book it here.